CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

   {{%notice note%}}
   Point-to-point is required for {{<link url="#ospf-unnumbered" text="OSPF unnumbered">}}.
   {{%/notice%}}
 - Hello interval.
 The number of seconds between hello packets sent on the interface.
+The default is 10 seconds.
 - Dead interval.
-Then number of seconds before neighbors declare the router down after they stop hearing hello Packets.
+Then number of seconds before neighbors declare the router down after they stop hearing hello packets.
+The default is 40 seconds.
 - Priority in becoming the OSPF Designated Router (DR) on a broadcast interface.
+The default is priority 1.

 The following command example sets the network type to point-to-point.